simeonnnabue/osticket-prereqs/README.md

 <h3>Step 2: Install and Enable Internet Information Services (IIS) in Windows</h3>

 - At the bottom left, search for Control Panel
-- Underneath Programs, select Uninstall a Program
+- Select Programs
 - On the left side of the screen, select Turn Windows Features On or Off
-- Select Internet Information Services (IIS), and select OK
+- Select IIS, and press OK

 <p align="center">